We love chutneys! A piquant marriage of vinegar, herbs, spices, fruit and/or vegetables, chutneys are always a thrilling palate pleaser.

 Chutney in Main Dishes and Appetizers

 Chutneys are amazing condiments for roasted meats, including pork, chicken, duck, and lamb.
-Try chutney in place of relish on hotdogs and hamburgers, too!
+Here are some of our favorite pairing partners:

 - Grilled Lamb Burgers